moorelanguage/Ultimate-Lenape/README.md

 [Who can speak Lenape in Pennsylvania?
 Authentication and language learning in an endangered language community of practice](https://www.researchgate.net/publication/277027431_Who_can_speak_Lenape_in_Pennsylvania_Authentication_and_language_learning_in_an_endangered_language_community_of_practice) Another research paper on the Lenape Language, specifically going over Learning Lenape in PA.

+[Chambers, Steve.
+"The vanishing voice of the Lenape."
+Star-Ledger](https://web.archive.org/web/20160504025724/http://www.nj.com/specialprojects/lenape/lenape1.html) this is an archived vesrion of this article with some Lenape phrases in it that talks about a man's journey learning Lenape.
+Archive.org is down while I write this at 1:33 am on 2025-12-07 so I can't double check the link.

+[“In Our Own Language”: Lenape Hymnals in the Rare Book Collection](https://blogs.loc.gov/bibliomania/2023/11/22/in-our-own-language-lenape-hymnals-in-the-rare-book-collection/) This is an article about this book in the rare book collection in loc.gov

 ## Other
 [Common Script/ Lenee Mamalekheekun](https://bighornlenape.com/common-script-lenee-mamalekheekun-t198.html) A apparent script for Lenape.
 I have made my own font based off of this I can also host on github and link here if anyone is interested with a guide.
 This is not really used anywhere else, including other spots on this site.
 This is awesome because I used to think that there were not writing systems for Lenape besides the one's made by linguists, so this is really cool.

 [Jim Rementer Collection, Sam Noble Museum Department of Native American Languages.](https://samnoblemuseum.ou.edu/collections-and-research/native-american-languages/native-american-languages-collections/jim-rementer-collection/) You can contacct the email address on this if you would like to access any of these materials in the Jim Remneter Collection.
 You can also [Unami Language](https://samnoblemuseum.ou.edu/collections-and-research/native-american-languages/map-of-oklahoma-languages/unami-language/) go here and request materials.

+[fourth crow prophecy](https://archive.ph/8bpE1) from the Lenape Nation of PA, both English and Lenape.

 ## Meta
 [About Me](https://moorelanguage.github.io/moorelanguage/)